jmanogil-coding/mysql-log-analysis-ELK/README.md

 ```
 You must import these files
 ```
-ELK/index_pattern.json
+ELK/index_pattern.ndjson
-ELK/visualizations.json
+ELK/visualizations.ndjson
-ELK/dashboard.json
+ELK/dashboard.ndjson
 ```
 Once import is done, you should go to `Dashboard` section and search for `Stored procedures calls`.
 You will see something like this

 ![](images/kibana-dashboard.PNG)

-This dashboard is showing the use of the database on the basis of its stored procedures calls.
-Just the challenge we set ourselves at the beginning of the project.
+This dashboard is showing the use of the database on the basis of its stored procedures calls, just the challenge we set ourselves at the beginning of the project.

 Great job :smiley:!